dcodev1702/Articles/CEF-AMASetup.md

 ## Stream Comment Event Format (CEF) with Azure Monitor Agent (AMA) (the helping hand guide).
 Authored by: Michael Crane and [Lorenzo Ireland](https://github.com/dcodev1702). ##

-Many folks using Sentinel have issues with clarity around the Common Event Format (CEF) via AMA and rightfully so.
-This article deems to clear any confusion in both Azure Commercial and Goverment tenants.
+Many folks using Microsoft Sentinel have issues with clarity around the Common Event Format (CEF) via AMA and rightfully so.
+This article aims to clear any confusion for both Azure Commercial and Goverment tenants.
 See CEF-AMA [here](https://learn.microsoft.com/en-us/azure/sentinel/connect-cef-ama).

-*Disclaimer* - In Microsoft Sentinel, the CEF connector is only giving you instructions to create a DCR and looking for the ingestion on a flag.
+*Disclaimer* - In Microsoft Sentinel, the CEF connector is only giving you instructions to create a Data Collection Rule (DCR) and looking for the ingestion on a flag [e.g. CEF:].
 It is NOT a true connector.
-You will have manual work to do and this solution does work in Azure Government.
+You will have some manual work to do and this solution does work in Azure Government.

-*Pre-req* - Create a Ubuntu VM, I am using Azure for this use case.
-Don't need anything crazy to keep the cost low for this use case.
+*Pre-req* - Create a Ubuntu Virtual Machine (VM), I am using a Linux VM in Azure for this use case.
+If you want to use a Linux VM from on-premises, you will need to enroll that VM into Azure Arc so your on-premises resource can be managed in Azure.
+You don't need anything crazy to keep the cost low for this use case / Proof of Concept (PoC).
 Being this is owned by the SecOps team, the VM lives within my SecOps subscription in Azure.

 ## CEF Setup on Ubuntu 22.04

 ```
-# Ssh to the new Ubuntu VM.
-The following commands can be copied and pasted into the ssh session.
+# Secure Shell (SSH) to your Ubuntu VM.
+The following commands can be copied and pasted via your SSH session.

 # Update/Upgrade System, if needed.
 sudo apt-get update -y && sudo apt-get upgrade -y

 # Reboot
-sudo systemctl reboot
+sudo reboot

-# Check if Python 2.7/3 is installed and syslog-ng or rsyslog (rsyslog by default)
+# Check if Python 3 is installed and syslog-ng or rsyslog (rsyslog by default)
-sudo apt install python3
-sudo apt install rsyslog
+sudo apt install python3-dev rsyslog

 ```